ken-power/SensorFusionND-Camera-FeatureTracking/README.md

 ![](results/images/keypoint_matches/ORB_BRIEF_4.png)

 If more matches were a higher priority, then I would swap ORB + BRIEF for ORB + BRISK.
-ORB + BRIEF executes roughly 4.5 ms faster, but ORB + BRISK detects 206 keyopints more than ORB + BRIEF.
+ORB + BRIEF executes an average of approximately 4.5 ms faster, but ORB + BRISK detects 206 keyopints more than ORB + BRIEF.

-ORB + BRISK produces the following keyopint matches on the same image as those above.
+ORB + BRISK produces the following keyopint matches on the same image pair as those above.

 ![](results/images/keypoint_matches/ORB_BRISK_4.png)